 The updated R-2000 Standard came into effect in July 2012.
 Homes built to this new Standard will meet energy efficiency requirements that have been increased by 50 percent compared with the previous version of the standard.

 Learn more about the R-2000 Standard.

-What is the difference between R-2000 homes and ENERGY STAR®-qualified homes?
+What is the difference between R-2000 homes and ENERGY STAR certified new homes?

-ENERGY STAR-qualified new homes built to the new standard are on average 20 percent more energy efficient than those built to code.
-R-2000-certified new homes are best-in-class energy-efficient homes with even higher levels of energy efficiency than ENERGY STAR-qualified new homes, as well as clean air and environmental features.
+ENERGY STAR certified new homes built to the new standard are on average 20 percent more energy efficient than those built to code.
+R-2000-certified new homes are best-in-class energy-efficient homes with even higher levels of energy efficiency than ENERGY STAR certified new homes, as well as clean air and environmental features.